napnam/MadUsers2016/Presentation/presentation_backup.md

 ---

 # What are we going to do today?
-* We'll be styling various elements in a MadCap Flare project.
+* We'll be working on some styles in a MadCap Flare project.
 * We'll be using a text editor instead of Flare.
-* This means that we'll be working on the code directly.
+* We'll be working directly on the code.

 ---

-# What's in it for you?
+# Why work on the CSS code directly?

-1. With practice it is lightning fast (compared to Flare).
+1. It can be really fast.
-2. You learn a lot about CSS.
+2. You can learn a lot about CSS (and HTML).
 3. You can do more fancy stuff.

 ---